 Catch composition was unpredictable in the 32 net hauls conducted in this study, with an unreliable catch of grey mullet that varied between hauls.
-In 2023, 52% of the total catch was sea bass, while only 39% was mullet.
+In 2023, 52% of the total catch was sea bass, and 39% was mullet.
+The fisher involved believes that mullet could be targeted with lower bycatch rates in this estuary; however, in this study in 2023, 44% of the net hauls which caught any fish included sea bass as >50% of the catch (and 55% of hauls included sea bass as >40% of the catch).
 The recent draft Fisheries Management Plan (FMP) for sea bass recognises that that sea bass should only be considered as 'bycatch' up to a certain proportion of the catch (potentially < 50%), and that many stakeholders consider the existing bycatch regulations have been too easy to exploit as it can be difficult to prove a difference between purposefully targeting sea bass and unavoidable bycatch.
-In this study in 2023, 44% of the net hauls which caught any fish included sea bass as >50% of the catch (while 55% of hauls included sea bass as >40% of the catch).

-In this study, the sea bass experienced a mortality rate of 18.8% due to netting; however, taking into account all sources of uncertainty it is likely that the true mortality would be higher in real-world fishing conditions.
+In this study, the sea bass experienced a mortality rate of 18.8% due to netting; however, taking into account all sources of uncertainty, the true mortality would likely be higher in real-world fishing conditions.
 Mortality was slightly higher when the net took longer to haul, indicating that discard mortality would increase as the catch size increases.
-Mortality of discarded sea bass appears to occur between approximately five minutes and several hours after capture, as the fish succumb to injuries, stress and/or exhaustion induced by the netting.
-The acoustic tracking data indicated good long-term survival prospects for those fish that were in good or excellent condition after capture, but the recovery rates for fish in worse condition are likely to be poor.
-The 18.8% mortality rate is much higher than the mortality rate observed for catch and release angling (5%), and higher than commercial hook and line fisheries (10.7%), but lower than estimates for static nets, drift nets and otter trawls when those gears are used with much longer soak times than tested here.
+Mortality of discarded sea bass appears to occur between five minutes and several hours after capture, as the fish succumb to netting-induced injuries, stress and/or exhaustion.
+The acoustic tracking data indicated good long-term survival prospects for fish that were in excellent or good condition after capture, but the recovery rates for fish in worse condition appear poor.
+The 18.8% mortality rate is higher than the mortality observed for catch and release angling, and commercial hook and line fisheries, but lower than estimates for nets and otter trawls when those gears are used with much longer soak times than tested here.